lyteword/kjv/mark/chapter-1.md

 <sup>24</sup> Saying, Let *us* alone; what have we to do with thee, thou Jesus of Nazareth? art thou come to destroy us?
 I know thee who thou art, the Holy One of God.

-<sup>25</sup> And Jesus rebuked him, saying, Hold thy peace , and come out of him .
+<sup>25</sup> And Jesus rebuked him, saying, Hold thy peace, and come out of him.

 <sup>26</sup> And when the unclean spirit had torn him, and cried with a loud voice, he came out of him.